webofdata/specification-archived/specification.md

 ### Operation Get Stores

-This operation returns a list of stores being managed by the WoD node.
+This operation returns a list of stores being managed by the WoD service.
 The list of stores can be filtered by providing the id of the store as a query parameter.
 Note that stores have a name that forms part of the URI, but also has a metadata entity that represents the store.
 This entity has an id in the form of a URI and it is this value that can be used to filter the list of stores.

 ``` yaml